 What the Rentcharge Covers

 The rentcharge income is a contribution to the overall costs of maintenance of St Mary’s Island.
-Until the Island is fully developed, the HCA (now known as Homes England) makes a contribution to these costs in respect of the unbuilt houses.
+Until the Island is fully developed, Homes England makes a contribution to these costs in respect of the unbuilt houses.
 Chatham Maritime Trust also makes a contribution from its endowment fund towards the maintenance of key infrastructure on the Island.

 All the rentcharge income is spent on maintenance of the Island that falls to the Trust to maintain.
-The total rentcharge income does not meet revenue outgoings and the HCA make up the shortfall during the development period.
-The shortfall in rentcharge income is made up by the HCA’s support contribution so it is the HCA (i.e. the taxpayer) who will benefit from the reduction in maintenance costs by paying less in support contributions in future years.
+The total rentcharge income does not meet revenue outgoings and Homes England make up the shortfall during the development period.

-The Trust has covenanted with residents to maintain the main access to the Island in good and substantial repair and condition; likewise the central parks and Finsborough Down.
-Despite not lifting the bridge will still serve its purpose to the residents in that it will convey traffic onto the Island.
+The Trust has covenanted with residents to maintain the main access to the Island via HMS Chatham Bridge in good and substantial repair and condition; likewise the central parks and Finsborough Down.

 St. Mary's Island Final Phase (Parklands Azure)

-Azure (Blackcap Mews, Cade Close, Firecrest Close, Gadwall Mews, Westerly Way, Whinchat Way and part of The Causeway) is the latest addition to the growing riverside community comprising of 3, 4 and 5 bedroom homes the new sector will include a neighbourhood play area and a multi-use games area.
+Azure (Blackcap Mews, Cade Close, Firecrest Close, Gadwall Mews, Ripple Waters, Westerly Way, Whinchat Way, Wilkey Way and part of The Causeway) is the latest addition to the growing riverside community comprising of 3, 4 and 5 bedroom homes.
+The new sector will include a neighbourhood play area and a multi-use games area.
 The development has three distinct phases: Parklands, Water’s Edge and The Docks.

-The rentcharge for the final phase was increased in 2016 by £20 plus VAT per bedroom to allow for the increase in costs of expenditure for the maintenance of items on the final phase.
-The current rentcharge was set originally in 1997 and has only ever increased by RPI.
-In order for us to ensure that the Trust is able to maintain the Island to the standard that the residents expect and to reflect this part of the development that has dock basins, river views, attenuation ponds and additional play areas the Trustees made a decision to increase the rentcharge in this phase.
-The Trust is a charity and needs to ensure that maintenance required on St. Mary’s Island is undertaken to high standards as well as safeguarding the financial sustainability of the Trust.
+Prior to the commencement of the final phase, the Trustees and the Developer agreed to set the rentcharge at a higher level for the new development.
+This is in order for us to ensure that the Trust is able to maintain the Island to the standard that the residents expect and to reflect that this part of the development that has dock basins, river views, attenuation ponds and additional play areas.
+The Trust is a non-profit making charity and needs to ensure that maintenance required on St. Mary’s Island is undertaken to high standards as well as safeguarding the financial sustainability of the Trust.